 Substantively, member projects continue to operate in the same way as they did before joining Conservancy.
 So long as the project remains devoted to software freedom and operates consistently with the Conservancy's tax-exempt status, Conservancy does not intervene in the project's development other than to provide administrative assistance.
 For example, Conservancy keeps and maintains books and records for the project and assists with the logistics of receiving donations, but does not involve itself with technical or artistic decision making.
 Projects are asked, however, to keep Conservancy up to date on their activities.

 Additionally, when Conservancy discovers or becomes aware of any legal, licensing or PR issues regarding your project, Conservancy will contact the project and ask you to work collectively with Conservancy.

 Once our project joins, who holds its assets (money, copyrights, trademarks, etc.)?

-Conservancy holds assets on behalf of its member projects and manages and disburses those assets in accordance with the wishes of the project's leadership.
+Conservancy holds assets on behalf of its member projects and manages and disburses those assets in accordance with the wishes of the project's leadership, as long as those wishes are consistent with non-profit rules, requirements, and Conservancy's mission.
 Funds received by Conservancy on behalf of a project are kept track of separately for each specific project and the management of those funds is directed by the project.
 For example, if a donor wanted to contribute $100 to Project Foo, they would formally make the donation to Conservancy and identify Project Foo as the desired project to support.
 Conservancy would then deposit the check and earmark the funds for use by Project Foo.
 Project Foo would then tell the Conservancy how that money should be spent.
 As long as that expense is a legitimate non-profit expense fitting with Conservancy's non-profit mission, Conservancy pays the expense on the Project's behalf.

 If our project joins, must it be a member project of Conservancy forever?